-Reporting verbs Learning English Cambridge English In academic writing (and to a lesser extent, academic speaking) it will often be necessary to refer to the research of others and to report on their findings.
-Practise using reporting verbs such as threaten, deny and advise.
-Read the sentences and choose the correct part of speech to follow the reporting verb.
+Reporting Verbs in English – Espresso English In academic writing (and to a lesser extent, academic speaking) it will often be necessary to refer to the research of others and to report on their findings.
+In previous lessons, you've learned how to do reported speech and reported questions/commands – now here are some verbs you can use to do the reporting!

-Reporting verbs University of Technology Sydney The difficulty with using reporting verbs is that there are many different verbs, and each of them has slhtly different, and often subtle shade of meaning.
-Part 1 Advanced ways to show your attitude; Part 2 Your "writer's" voice; The grammar of reporting verbs; For more help.
-Academic writing requires you to use.
+Author Tags & Reporting Verbs - Baylor University The difficulty with using reporting verbs is that there are many different verbs, and each of them has slhtly different, and often subtle shade of meaning.
+Author Tags & Reporting Verbs. • You must clearly attribute ideas and facts to the authors of your sources to distinguish them from your own ideas.
+If you do not.